trankimtu/C-Shap-Fundamental/README.md

 ## Static method
 Call the method directly
 WriteLine() is a Static method in class Console.
-We can call the WriteLine() method directly without create an instance for it.
+We can call the WriteLine() method directly without create an instance for it.<br>
 Cannot create instance of a static class
 ```
 Console.WriteLine();
 ```

-## Public, Private ... method
+## Instance method (Public, Private ...)
-Must create instance of the class
+Must create instance of the class<br>
 Then invoke or call the method under the instance
 ```
 class ConsoleApp